ScanbotSDK/documentation/README.md

-API reference documentation is located at https://docs.scanbot.io
+The Scanbot SDK documentation is located at https://docs.scanbot.io